 Encourage the person to sit down when bathing, getting dressed, brushing their teeth, shaving, or putting on makeup.

 Helping your loved one get enough to eat and not lose weight

-- Help your loved one boost their appetite.
+- Help the person boost their appetite.

 - Offer food more often, including snacks throughout the day.

 - Prepare a variety of foods that are easier to chew.
-Some examples of soft foods are mashed potatoes, shredded meats, soft fruit like bananas or applesauce.
+Some examples of soft foods are mashed potatoes, shredded meats, soft fruit like bananas, or applesauce.

 - Limit foods that cause gas or indigestion.
 These may include vegetables such as beans, broccoli, cabbage, cauliflower, or onions.

 - Help the person gain weight, if needed.